Pimping and pandering are being charged all over the place on the infamous Sepulveda Boulevard in San Fernando Valley, California.

-The crime of “pimping” is defined under penal Code 266h PC as receiving all or part of the proceeds of someone's work as a prostitute.
+The crime of “pimping” is defined under Penal Code 266h PC as receiving all or part of the proceeds of someone's work as a prostitute.

 The crime of “pandering” is defined under Penal Code 266i PC as encouraging another individual to either become or remain a prostitute.

-Both of these sex crimes are serious felony offenses under California's criminal laws.
+These sex crimes are serious felony offenses under California's criminal laws.

-While these sex crimes may seem like the same, there are some primary differences between pimping and pandering.
+While these sex crimes may seem the same, there are some primary differences between pimping and pandering.

-Pimping charges deal with someone receiving the earnings of a prostitute, while pandering charges deal with someone persuading another individual to either become, or remain, a prostitute.
+Pimping charges deal with someone receiving the earnings of a prostitute, while pandering charges deal with someone persuading another individual to either become or remain a prostitute.

 In the classic situation, a “pimp” will receive a portion of a prostitute's payment from their customers for sex, commonly called a “john.”